shriramdevanathan/Github-User-Search/README.md

 For running test cases, just run 'npm test'.

 I have used mocha as it is easily pluggable.
 It runs on both node.js and browser.

+Application works best on chrome(search results will have 21 results per page, 3 results per row, and 7 rows totally)